-For 45 years, Tassajara cooking has nourished the growth of Zen Buddhism in America.
+For nearly 50 years, Tassajara cooking has nourished the growth of Zen Buddhism in America.
 It has satisfied generations of monks, summer students and guests with delicious and innovative meals that have earned it an international reputation.

-The inspiration for Tassajara’s food and cooking style comes directly from Dogen Zenji, the founder of Zen Buddhism in Japan who so revered the teaching he received from monastery cooks that he wrote a set of instructions for running the kitchen—the Tenzo Kyokun.
+The inspiration for Tassajara’s food and cooking style comes directly from Dogen Zenji, the 13th c. founder of Zen Buddhism in Japan.
+Dogen so revered the teaching he received from monastery cooks that he wrote a set of instructions for running the kitchen—the Tenzo Kyokun.
 Shunryu Suzuki Roshi, the founder of San Francisco Zen Center, supported creative expression in all aspects of life, including developing the cooking style of the Tassajara kitchen.

 Tassajara’s approach is to nourish all beings by infusing love and mindfulness into the whole process of cooking, and to take care of the monastic community by cultivating harmony and sincerity in the kitchen itself.
 We rely on apprentices to wholeheartedly engage with the work-practice schedule at Tassajara and the Zen kitchen practices used here.

-Kitchen apprentices are also actively engaged with Zen Buddhism by following the daily monastic schedule and participating in the life of a practicing Buddhist community.
-Like all other summer students, they are expected to attend daily morning and evening zazen and to follow Tassajara’s guidelines for monastic behavior.
-In addition, apprentices study the Tenzo Kyokun or Instructions to the Cook, written in the 13th century by the founder of Soto Zen, Eihei Dogen.
-Tassajara practice leaders meet regularly with apprentices to help make connections between working in the Tassajara kitchen and “cooking your life.”
+Kitchen apprentices are also actively engage with Zen Buddhism by following the daily monastic schedule and participating in the life of a practicing Buddhist community.
+Like all other summer students, they are expected to attend daily morning and evening zazen meditation and to follow Tassajara’s guidelines for monastic behavior.
+In addition, apprentices study Dogen's Tenzo Kyokun or (Instructions to the Cook) with the tenzo (head cook).
+Tassajara practice leaders meet regularly with apprentices to help bring Zen practice to life on the cushion, in the kitchen and throughout the whole of one's life.

-The dates for the upcoming summer session are April 6 through September 13, although apprentices are welcome to stay as late as September 26.
+The dates for the upcoming summer session are April 6 through September 11, although apprentices are encouraged to stay until September 26.

 Application Timeline and Important Dates